CSCI-3308-CU-Boulder/3308SP21_section013_2/README.md

 How to host this site locally:

-Here is our attempt at hosting this site on Heroku: https://github.com/mjk7817/Boulder-Nature-Guides
+Here is our attempt at hosting this site on Heroku, it is NOT working at this point: https://github.com/mjk7817/Boulder-Nature-Guides